 When the diagnosis of heatstroke is not obvious, other disorders that can cause CNS dysfunction and hyperthermia should be considered.
 These disorders include the following:

-Laboratory testing includes CBC, PT, PTT, electrolytes, BUN, creatinine, Ca, CK, and hepatic profile to evaluate organ function.
+Laboratory testing includes complete blood count, prothrombin time, partial thromboplastin time, electrolytes, blood urea nitrogen, creatinine, calcium, creatine kinase (CK), and hepatic profile to evaluate organ function.
 A urethral catheter is placed to obtain urine, which is checked for occult blood by dipstick, and to monitor output.
 Tests to detect myoglobin are unnecessary.
-If a urine sample contains no RBCs but has a positive reaction for blood and if serum CK is elevated, myoglobinuria is likely.
+If a urine sample contains no red blood cells but has a positive reaction for blood and if serum CK is elevated, myoglobinuria is likely.
 A urine drug screen may be helpful.
 Continual monitoring of core temperature, usually by rectal, esophageal, or bladder probe, is desired.

 Classic and exertional heatstroke are treated similarly.
 The importance of rapid recognition and effective, aggressive cooling cannot be overemphasized.